jlong/personal-docs-space/scratch/frontmatter.md

 # ─── Multi-line strings ──────────────────────────────────────────────────────

 # Literal block (|) — newlines preserved, trailing newline kept
+body_prefix: |
-body_prefix: This line is first.
+  This line is first.
   This line is second.

   This line follows a blank line.

+# Literal strip (|-) — newlines preserved, trailing newline trimmed
+redirect_message: |-
-redirect_message: This page has moved.
+  This page has moved.
   Please update your bookmarks.

+# Folded block (>) — newlines become spaces, trailing newline kept
+excerpt: >
-excerpt: This is a long excerpt that wraps across multiple lines in the source file but will be collapsed into a single paragraph when parsed.
+  This is a long excerpt that wraps across multiple lines in the source file but will be collapsed into a single paragraph when parsed.

-subtitle: Line one.
-Line two.
-Line three.
+# Folded strip (>-) — newlines become spaces, trailing newline trimmed
+description: >-
+  A long description that stays as one clean sentence without a trailing newline at the end.

+# Inline escaped newlines — less common but valid
+subtitle: "Line one.\nLine two.\nLine three."
 ---

 # Frontmatter